SA Creative Collaboration Prize: Celebrating the power of creative partnerships in architecture

 • Tangible cultural or community benefit through collaboration

-Examples of projects where creative collaboration has been central to the project’s success:
+Examples of projects in which creative collaboration has been central to the outcome and success.:

 Frida & Diego: Love & Revolution